connectrpc/grpcreflect-go/README.md

 ## Status

-Like [`connect-go`][connect-go], `connect-grpcreflect-go` is a beta: we rely on it in production, but expect the Go community to quickly discover new patterns for working with generics.
-We plan to make backward-incompatible changes as necessary for the next few months, with the goal of tagging a stable v1 soon after the Go 1.19 release.
+Like [`connect-go`][connect-go], this module is a beta: we rely on it in production, but we may make a few changes as we gather feedback from early adopters.
+We're planning to tag a stable v1 in October, soon after the Go 1.19 release.

 ## Support and Versioning